Skip to main content

 Funding Opportunities and Funded Programs

-The Joint Office has funded innovative approaches to zero-emission infrastructure and related needs through the following programs:
+The Joint Office has funded innovative approaches to charging and refueling infrastructure and related needs through the following programs:

 Resources for Working With the Government: What You Need To Know

 For those new to working with the government, there can be a bit of a learning curve.
-We’re here to accelerate that curve, cut red tape, and clarify requirements in the interest of efficient, effective public-private partnerships.
-The following resources will get you started with understanding requirements for federally funded EV charging projects, as well as working with the government more generally.
+We're here to accelerate that curve, cut red tape, and clarify requirements in the interest of efficient, effective public-private partnerships.
+The following resources will get you started with understanding requirements for federally funded EV charging projects.

 Working With the Government